ea-ae/under/README.md

 Make your cultists explore the Underworld and find various artifacts that you can use or sell.
 Fight, hide, and capture various creatures.
-Explore different areas and venture deeper into The Underworld as you become more powerful.
+Explore different areas and venture deeper into the Underworld as you become more powerful.

 ### PVP